Temporomandibular joint: Development

 Formation of the temporomandibular joints occurs at around 12 weeks in utero when the joint spaces and the articular disc develop.
-At approximately 10 weeks the component of the fetus future joint becomes evident in the mesenchyme between condylar cartilage of the mandible and the developing temporal bone.
-Two slits like joint cavities and intervening disk make their appearance in this region by 12 weeks.
+At approximately 10 weeks the component of the fetus' future joint becomes evident in the mesenchyme between condylar cartilage of the mandible and the developing temporal bone.
+Two slitlike joint cavities and intervening disk make their appearance in this region by 12 weeks.
 The mesenchyme around the joint begins to form the fibrous joint capsule.
 Very little is known about the significance of newly forming muscles in joint formation.
 The developing superior head of the lateral pterygoid muscle attaches to the anterior portion of the fetal disk.
 The disk also continues posteriorly through the petrotympanic fissure and attaches to the malleus of the middle ear.

 A growth center is located in the head of each mandibular condyle before an individual reaches maturity.
 This growth center consists of hyaline cartilage underneath the periosteum on the articulating surface of the condyle.
 This is the last growth center of bone in the body and is multidirectional in its growth capacity, unlike a typical long bone.
 This area of cartilage within the bone grows in length by appositional growth as the individual grows to maturity.
 Over time, the cartilage is replaced by bone, using endochondral ossification.
 This mandibular growth center in the condyle allows the increased length of the mandible needed for the larger permanent teeth, as well as for the larger brain capacity of the adult.
 This growth of the mandible also influences the overall shape of the face and thus is charted and referred to during orthodontic therapy.
 When an individual reaches full maturity, the growth center of bone within the condyle has disappeared.